-Lino cutting and printing is a very enjoyable process that can be explored at our kitchen tables and requires the minimum of specialist equipment.
-Many of us may remember creating our first lino cut during our Art lessons at secondary school.
+Lino cutting and printing is a very enjoyable process that can be explored at our kitchen tables and requires a minimum of specialist equipment.
+Many of us may remember creating our first linocut during our Art lessons at secondary school.
 If you are looking to learn a new creative skill, but need a process that can be “picked up and put down” and fitted around a busy life, this may well be the technique you have been looking for.

-Join us in our inspirational thatched barn on the edge of the South Downs Way, to release your inner lino cutter.
-Working from your chosen images or a range of ideas available on the day, this workshop will introduce you to one colour lino cutting and printing.
+Working from your chosen images, this one day workshop will introduce you to one colour lino cutting and printing.
 This is the perfect introduction to this addictive print process, with a particular focus on how you may continue developing your skills in your own home.

 However, if you have previous experience of lino cutting, but would benefit from a few prompts and reminders, it’s likely that you would be able to progress quicker and develop a two colour lino print.

-You will cover developing ideas into designs, safe cutting techniques, alongside successful hand printing.
+We will cover developing ideas into designs, safe cutting techniques, alongside hand printing.
 Single colour prints can also be developed by printing onto coloured backgrounds and exploring collage techniques.

-The workshop will include materials and use of equipment, delicious homemade refreshments served throughout the day; runs from 10 - 4pm and costs £75
+The workshop will include all materials and use of equipment, with refreshments served throughout the day; runs from 10 - 4pm and costs £95 - just bring your lunch.